 1908: A tent camp was established with a ladder up a large rock with an alidade on top.

 1913: A telephone line built from the Selway River to the lookout point.

-1914: A 30-foot ladder was built to a ledge in in the rock, then holes were drilled in the rock face for a cable to hang onto to reach the top.
-Holes were also drilled to fastened down the alidade.
+1914: A 30-foot ladder was built to a ledge in the rock, then holes were drilled in the rock face for a cable to hang onto to reach the top.
+Holes were also drilled to fasten down the alidade.

 1921: A 30-foot round pole tower with a 7x7 cab was erected at a new location approximately one and a half miles south of the Rock.
 The original site was then abandoned.

 1932: A 45-foot round pole tower with a L-6 cab replaced the earlier tower.